How To Treat ADHD: A Treatment Option Guide

 Behavior therapy is an effective treatment for younger children with ADHD that can help improve a child’s self-control and minimize disruptive behavior.
 Behavior therapy seeks to identify the behaviors that are most challenging at home and at school.
 Then, a therapist will work with the child’s parents in creating a structured behavioral therapy plan that hopefully provides a significant impact on the child’s behavior.

-The best results occur when behavior therapy is delivered by the parents.
+Behavior therapy is often especially effective when parents are closely involved and trained in the approach.
 For this reason, experts recommend parent training in behavior therapy for parents with children younger than 12 years old.
 Parent training teaches parents to give their child the support they need, like adapting their environment to reduce disruptive behaviors and encourage desirable behaviors.

 During parent training, parents may learn: